-The marketing landscape today is more distributed than ever and the customer journey is made of many steps that cross between both the online and offline world.
-Companies and customers interact over dozens of different channels, such as email, phone, social media, and in-store interactions, just to name a few.
+Today’s marketing landscape is more distributed than ever, and the customer journey is made of many steps that cross between both the online and offline world.
+Companies and customers interact over dozens of different channels, such as email, phone, social media, and in-store interactions, to name a few.

-Companies are expected to be available at all times and in all sites: 64% of customers access multiple devices to begin and complete transactions, and a staggering 40% of them won’t do business with a company at all if they can’t use their preferred channels.
+Companies are expected to be available at all times and on all sites: 79% of shoppers used their smartphone to make a purchase in the last six months, and a staggering 40% of them won’t do business with a company at all if they can’t use their preferred channels.

 The challenge is that the customer journey is often complex, nonlinear, and scattered across several touchpoints.
-How can companies keep track of these fragmented journeys and offer their customers a joint experience?
+How can companies keep track of these fragmented journeys and offer their customers a seamless experience?

 Some companies are trying to leverage a marketing attribution model to track each step of the consumer journey.
 A survey among over 4,100 marketing leaders worldwide from Salesforce showed that 41% of organizations measure ROI with a marketing attribution model, although many still prefer more traditional methods.

-But what is an attribution model and how can companies use it to improve their performance as well as their user experience?
+But what is an attribution model, and how can companies improve their performance and user experience by using one?

 What is an attribution model?